 What Is A Property Tax Exemption?

 Property taxes can be a burden on any budget – but they can especially impact certain homeowners.
-With that, the government has created property tax exemption programs to assist homeowners by lowering or eliminating their property tax bill.
+With that, the government has created property tax exemption programs to assist property owners by lowering or eliminating their property tax bill.
 Although the rules will vary by state, you could stand to save thousands from a property tax exemption.
 Be sure to speak with a financial advisor or certified tax preparer in order to find out if you can benefit.